 About Moray Carshare

 Moray Carshare is a community-based car club.
-There are currently over 180 members of the club, and we share 16 cars and one electric bicycle amongst us.
+There are currently about 180 members of the club, and we share 16 cars and one electric bicycle amongst us.
 The cars are placed at 9 different locations in and around Forres, Findhorn and Kinloss in the IV36 post code area of Morayshire in the north-east of Scotland.
 The car club is a registered charity (SC047744) run as a "holistic enterprise", and governed using a methodology called Sociocracy.
 Anyone living in the local area with an appropriate driving license is eligible to join.

 Our primary aims are: